raiden-network/spec/mobile_wallet.rst

 - iOS, Android; depending on tech & tooling -> +/- web & desktop
 - language: English (internationalization?)
 - support main net + test nets (Ropsten, Kovan, Rinkeby) + custom test net
-- support official/popular token standards: ERC20, ERC223 / 777
+- support official/popular token standards
 - atomic token swap transactions (through Raiden API)
 - request payments via SMS, Email, Whatsapp or Whisper (Shh) maybe with prepared data (like an order) -> receiver should click on the link and the wallet should already display the transaction and ask the user to sign it.
 - notifications for